Latest update may 24, 2018

 The Data Controller complies with the requirements of the General Data Protection Regulation (GDPR) and handles its client data confidentially.
 Personal details of clients, applicants, assessors, instructors, trainers, and visitors of our websites and events are secured and handled with the greatest care.

-HDD Holding represents Les Mills B.V., Slim B.V., Studion B.V., and HDD Deutschland GmbH with regard to privacy.
+HDD Holding represents Les Mills B.V., FitCo B.V. en Studion B.V. with regard to privacy.

 Purposes of the use of your personal data